nadrimajstor/micropython-wiki/Board-Tiva-TM4C123G-Launchpad.md

 * 2 buttons 1 RGB LED

 ###Status###
-No work has yet been done on porting to this chip
+No work has yet been done on porting to this chip.

 32KB SRAM may make it unsuitable